ervandew/eclim/doc/content/faq.rst

 - **Spring IDE**: At least one user has reported that eclim's java validation no longer works after installing the Spring IDE.
-- **viPlugin**: Attempting to open a file using the embedded gvim support fails if viPlugin is installed.
-This issue has been reported on the viPlugin site.

 .. _eclipse wiki: http://wiki.eclipse.org/Eclipse.ini